 Workshops / Seminars

 EXISTING RESIDENTS – “Best Practice / Show Me the Money” is a 60-90 minute workshop for existing residents in retirement or lifestyle villages.
 It looks at the RVR’s Resident-Led, ‘Best Practice’ Guidelines for the sector, including a look at sharing capital gain vs getting your money back quicker.
 If you’re a member of the RVR, then this workshop is free.
-For non-members it’s a $5 donation – with the full amount refunded if you become a member on the day.
+For non-members it’s a $10 donation – with the full amount refunded if you become a member or associate member on the day.

 LATEST VILLAGE UPDATE – 07 December 2021